-Listing a company on the Icelandic stock exchange
+Listing a company on the Icelandic stock exchange in 2021

 In addition to Iceland company registration, Healy Consultants Group PLC offers Clients a range of stock exchange listing services, including assistance with initial public offerings (IPOs).

 - It is one of the smallest exchanges in Europe, with less than 20 companies listed.

 - Firms listed on the exchange are involved in retail, fishing, transportation, banking, insurance and other sectors.

 - Despite its small size, the exchange is an ideal platform for Icelandic companies looking to raise capital for projects in Iceland.

 - Although foreign companies can list on the Iceland stock exchange, in practice none do, since the market is very small with low trading volumes.

 - The cost of listing on the Iceland exchange is low compared to other countries.

 - The market was almost completely wiped-out during Iceland’s financial crisis in 2008.
 Between 2003 and 2004, the market value had surged by 900%.